douglas-pires/color-palette-generator/README.md

 ## 3. Running the project

 You can run the project with either `npm run dev` or `yarn dev`.
 By default, Nuxt will run on `localhost:3000`.
 If the port is already on use, Nuxt will grab a random port to host the application.
 To control that, you will need either kill the application running on 3000, or set another port.
-To do this, you should create a `nuxt.config.js` to the root of the project with the following:
+To do this, you should create a `nuxt.config.js` (that's a pretty important config file.
+Find more [here](https://nuxtjs.org/api/configuration-server#basic-example-code-nuxt-config-js-code-)) to the root of the project with the following:

 ```javascript
 export default {